Nonstabilizerness Estimation using Graph Neural Networks: Data Generation

 The procedure used to generate the dataset for the regression formulation of the SRE estimation problem follows the approach described in~\cite{lipardi2025study}, and reported in the following.
 In addition, we extend the dataset to noisy quantum simulations to investigate the effect of quantum noise on the performance of our model.
 The dataset comprises two classes of quantum circuits, both defined for systems with a number of qubits $n$ ranging from $2$ to $6$.
 The first class includes \(250000\) random quantum circuits (unstructured), \(50000\) for each value of \( n \), and is hereafter referred to as the RQC dataset.
 The second class includes \(25000\) quantum circuits based on the Trotterized dynamics of the one-dimensional transverse-field Ising model (structured), \(5000\) for each value of \( n \), hereafter referred to as the TIM dataset.
-All circuits are labeled with their $M_2$ value, computed from Equation~\ref{sre_formula}.
-Each circuit is associated with two labels: the first corresponds to the $M_2$ obtained from noiseless simulations using a statevector simulator, and the second to the $M_2$ obtained from noisy simulations emulating the \texttt{FakeOslo} backend of IBM Quantum.
+All circuits are labeled with their SRE values, computed from Equation~\ref{sre_formula} and Equation~\ref{sre_mixedstates}.
+Each circuit is associated with two labels: the first corresponds to the $M_2$ obtained from noiseless simulations using a statevector simulator, and the second to the $\tilde{M_2}$ obtained from noisy simulations emulating the \texttt{FakeOslo} backend of IBM Quantum.
 This dual labeling enables a systematic analysis of the impact of quantum noise on the GNN model performance.

 These datasets are designed to be representative of typical circuits used in applications for NISQ devices~\cite{preskill2018quantum}, covering a wide range of $M_2$ values.
 The variety of quantum circuit structures included in the dataset is crucial for studying the generality and robustness of our approach.
 On the one hand, random quantum circuits provide a general and unstructured benchmark, as they are not linked to any specific problem domain.
 On the other hand, the transverse-field Ising model serves as a well-established benchmark in quantum machine learning, owing to its fundamental role in condensed matter physics, statistical mechanics, and quantum information.
 Moreover, the behavior of the SRE in the transverse-field Ising spin chain has been extensively investigated~\cite{oliviero2022magic}.
+We refer the reader to the Section~\ref{data_regression_appendix} for a detailed analysis of the data generated for the SRE estimation problem.